-Participate in 2/3 of scheduled games and attend practices required.
-Participate in half of the dual meets or place in the District or State meets and attend practices required.
-Participate in 2/3 of scheduled games and attend practices required.
-Participate in 2/3 of scheduled games and attend practices required.
-Participate in 2/3 of scheduled games and attend practices required.
-Participate in 2/3 of scheduled games and attend practices required.
-Score in more than half the dual meets; or score in a championship meet; or set a school record and attend practices required.
-Participate in 2/3 of scheduled meets and attend practices required.
-Participate in 2/3 of scheduled games and attend practices required.
+Baseball Participate in 2/3 of scheduled games and attend practices required.
+Basketball Participate in 2/3 of scheduled games and attend practices required.
+Cross Country Participate in half of the dual meets or place in the District or State meets and attend practices required.
+Football Participate in 2/3 of scheduled games and attend practices required.
+Ice Hockey Participate in 2/3 of scheduled games and attend practices required.
+Soccer Participate in 2/3 of scheduled games and attend practices required.
+Tennis Participate in 2/3 of scheduled games and attend practices required.
+Track Score in more than half the dual meets; or score in a championship meet; or set a school record and attend practices required.
+Wrestling Participate in 2/3 of scheduled meets and attend practices required.
+Lacrosse Participate in 2/3 of scheduled games and attend practices required.
 Swimming Earn 8 points and participate in more than 1/2 of the meets and attend practices required.
 All relay points are divided among individuals swimming in the relay.
-Participate in 2/3 of scheduled games and attend practices required.
-Participate in 2/3 of scheduled games and attend practices required
+Golf Participate in 2/3 of scheduled games and attend practices required.
+Volleyball Participate in 2/3 of scheduled games and attend practices required